 Short-term disability insurance:

 Different policies have different definitions of “disabled,” and pay out only under certain conditions.
 Your employer’s HR department will help you understand what options you have, and which makes sense for your situation:

-Keep in mind that this act did not amend the existing Family and Medical Leave Act, and therefore some exceptions may not apply.
-It is best to check with your employer about which leave or disability you may be qualified for and potential extended benefits.
+It is always best to check with your employer about which leave or disability you may be qualified for and potential extended benefits.